autogoal/autogoal/docs/examples/solving_meddocan_2019.md

-# ICML 2020 example in the MEDDOCAN challenge
+# EMNLP 2020 example in the MEDDOCAN challenge

 This script runs an instance of [`AutoML`](/api/autogoal.ml#automl) in the [MEDDOCAN 2019 challenge](https://github.com/PlanTL-SANIDAD/SPACCC_MEDDOCAN).
-The results obtained were published in the paper presented at ICML 2020.
+The results obtained were published in the paper presented at EMNLP 2020.

 | Dataset | URL |
 |--|--|